 Action 1.2.2: Coordinate with the La Cienega Mutual Domestic Water Association (LCMDWA) should coordinate with County staff to leverage community resources to acquire transferable water rights in the planning area and apply such water rights to the expansion of existing or creation of new community water systems.

-Action 1.2.3: Inventory transferable water rights in the planning area and when possible, develop a voluntary notification process with the water right owners to arrange a preferential right of purchase for these water rights in order that they may continue to serve as a community resource.
+Action 1.2.3: LCVA, in coordination with County Planning and County Utilities, will inventory transferable water rights in the planning area and when possible, develop a voluntary notification process with the water right owners to arrange a preferential right of purchase for these water rights in order that they may continue to serve as a community resource.

-Action 1.2.4: Coordinate with the acequia associations, the La Cienega Mutual Domestic Water Association, residents, business owners and property owners to expand water conservation initiatives within the community by providing educational materials and practical examples of water conservation techniques that can be employed in the planning area.
+Action 1.2.4: LCVA will doordinate with the acequia associations, the La Cienega Mutual Domestic Water Association, residents, business owners and property owners to expand water conservation initiatives within the community by providing educational materials and practical examples of water conservation techniques that can be employed in the planning area.

 Strategy 1.3 Expedite the implementation of the La Cienega watershed conditions.

-Action 1.3.1: Implement watershed conditions fully by seeking the prioritization of the extension of Santa Fe County water lines to serve existing and future residential and commercial uses in Upper La Cienega.
+Action 1.3.1: County Public Works, in coordination with County Planning and the community will implement watershed conditions fully by seeking the prioritization of the extension of Santa Fe County water lines to serve existing and future residential and commercial uses in Upper La Cienega.
 Seek to have available County water prioritize existing water users over new development (see Water Service Priority Area & La Cienega Watershed Conditions below).

-Action 1.3.2 Ensure that all new development in the Planning Area connect to the County water system when the system is extended to within 200 feet of the property line or according to SLDC, provided that adequate capacity exists in the system and that taps are available.
+Note: SLDC Section 9.8.2.1 (in the LCLC Community District Overlay) already requires the following Action:

 Strategy 1.4 Require documentation of conservation measures.

+Note: staff will review these in context with all the pertinent SLDC and County regulations

 Action 1.4.1 All land division and zoning density variance applications in the Planning Area shall be granted only if the applicant provides a site-specific hydrogeological report that demonstrates a 100 year water supply and which assess the impact of the new well on neighboring wells, acequias, streams, ponds and springs.